dawmit/OWL/README.md

 A Java implementation of the Owl PAKE protocol.

-Owl is an Augmented Password Key Exchange Protocol, developed my Feng Hao and Peter Ryan in this paper: [Owl: An Augmented Password-Authenticated Key Exchange Scheme](https://eprint.iacr.org/2023/768.pdf).
+Owl is an Augmented Password Key Exchange Protocol, developed by Feng Hao, Samiran Bag, Liqun Chan, Paul van Oorschot, in this paper: [Owl: An Augmented Password-Authenticated Key Exchange Scheme](https://eprint.iacr.org/2023/768.pdf).

 Functionality includes the registration of a new user on the a